logo

 If we asked you to think about the personalities of every horse you have ever met, there is little doubt you could think of at least one horse who needs to get into absolutely everything at the barn or another horse who spooks at his own shadow no matter how many times he sees it.
 But did you know that recent genetic studies show their tendencies toward curiosity or vigilance appear to be hard coded into their DNA?
 Did you know you can also test for it using a few strands of your horse’s mane or tail hair?

 That’s right!
-Etalon Equine Genetics is here to shine a light on where your horse falls on that genetic spectrum as part of our comprehensive testing panels.
+Etalon Equine Genetics is here to shine a light on where your horse falls on that genetic spectrum as part of our comprehensive testing panels that include Performance & Ability genes.
 Imagine the possibilities this knowledge unlocks: a peek into your horse's psyche, their predisposition towards investigating the unknown, or scrutinizing their environment.
 But it doesn't end there.
 This genetic revelation isn't merely academic - it holds practical implications.
 Insights from ongoing studies showcase that these genetic tendencies could influence training response and behavior, making a profound impact on the partnership between horse and rider.

 Join us as we explore this groundbreaking frontier where genetics meets horsemanship, uncovering the DNA-encoded quirks that make each steed a unique and cherished companion.